fxmta/DigitalSystemsProject/README.md

 # DigitalSystemsProject
 Image Processing Based Fruit Classification

-A coding software system to check whether a fruit is ripe or unripe with a given precentage.
+<sub> A coding software system to check whether a fruit is ripe or unripe with a given precentage. </sub>

-Student name : Fatima Alshasrhani
+<sup> Student name : Fatima Alshasrhani

-Student ID: 19045566
+Student ID: 19045566 </sup>